Eczbek/xieite/docs/os/is.md

 ```
 Specifies the operating system on which it is compiled.
 <br/>
-It depends on the macros provided by the compiler.
+It depends on macros provided by the compiler.
 ## Example
 ```cpp
 #include <gcufl/os/is.hpp>